+Webinars are a great way for busy parents like you to gather information.
 Did you learn about how to deliver a baby BEFORE you actually delivered your baby?
-Why wait until your child is already displaying unwanted behaviors to learn about how they develop and how to prevent/manage them?
+Why wait until your child is displaying unwanted behaviors to learn about how to prevent/manage them?
 Our webinars are designed to offer you quick, evidence-based tips from the comfort of your home!
-We have at least 3 opportunities each month to fill up your parenting toolbox!

 2018 Educational Webinars

 ONE TOPIC PER MONTH, DISSECTED ACROSS 3 OPPORTUNITIES:

 2ND TUESDAY 8:30-9:00 CST

 ASSIGNMENTS GIVEN BETWEEN WEBINARS